Steve Roper and Mike Nomad: 1970–2004

-In February 1970, Roper was promoted by McCoy to editor-in-chief at Consolidated Publications, Inc., though he continued to do investigative reporting.
+In February 1970, Roper was promoted by McCoy to editor-in-chief at Consolidated Publications, Inc., though he continued to carry out investigative reporting.
 Then, in August 1976, in his late forties, he married a young reporter, Trudy Hale.
 Meanwhile, Nomad, who remained single, despite four close calls, was laid off from Proof and got new jobs, with new dangers, as a cab driver (1976) and then independent trucker (1981).
 In 1983, Roper lost his wife (traumatized in an explosion, committed to a mental hospital, and soon divorcing him), got fired for taking dangerous risks in an exposé of political bribes, and then moved to Florida to make a new start as a TV news anchor.

 In 1979, Allen Saunders retired and gave the writing of Steve Roper and Mary Worth to his son John Saunders, a Toledo TV broadcaster who sometimes assisted him.
 There has been conflicting information on this transition.
 John (1986) said he had helped since 1949 and had done the "writing chores" since the early 1950s; and in its release on his death in 2003, King Features Syndicate (in turn cited by Markstein) said he had had "full responsibility" over Steve Roper since 1955.
-This claim is not supported in Allen's own candid discussions of "the strips that I write" (articles in 1953, 1971, and 1983-85 autobiography), and the scripting continued to show his unique writing style, characterization, and plotting until 1979.
+This claim is not supported in Allen's own candid discussions of "the strips that I write" (articles in 1953, 1971, and 1983–1985 autobiography), and the scripting continued to show his unique writing style, characterization, and plotting until 1979.
 The strip itself first acknowledged John as assistant on December 25, 1976, and as the writer on October 28, 1979.
 As the obituary in his hometown newspaper (Toledo Blade, 2003) put it, "John Saunders began working on the strips (i.e., Steve Roper and Mary Worth) periodically during the 1950s, but took over in 1979."

 In early 1985 Overgard left to focus on his own comic Rudy and other work, and the artwork was then taken over by Fran Matera.
 The strip was now focused on Nomad, who won a state lottery and was cajoled into a detective business with cop Francis Hogan (1989).
 Their main client (beginning December 1991) was a motel chain owner, the inimitable Emma Stopp.
 Nomad got engaged to social worker Meg Carey, a relationship that ended in 2000.
 Meanwhile, Roper retired in Florida and was kept out of sight for ten years.
-But in 1997 he returned, tired of journalism, he joined Nomad and Hogan in detective work, and by the end of the strip he had again become the leading character.
+But in 1997 he returned.
+Tired of journalism, he joined Nomad and Hogan in detective work, and by the end of the strip he had again become the leading character.
 John Saunders continued to write the strip until his death on November 15, 2003.
 Officially, Matera took over the writing until it was discontinued by the syndicate.
 In the strip's last days the dailies featured stories involving Mike, while the Sundays focused on Steve.
 It has been reported that the dailies of that period were combinations of reprinted and some new art, remaking older stories.